tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 to do what I could[^x].

-[^x]: If you wonder why gaming's been important to me, it's because it allows me to engage with mental models, and it's also been the only escape I've had
+[^x]: If you wonder why gaming's been important to me, it's because it allows me
+    to engage with mental models, and it's also been the only escape I've had

 **I used this phone to study when my computer was broken or when I was at the university**.

-That's how I learned programming, electronics, English, physics I and II, math from calculus to topology, abstract algebra, etc. I also held top grades, if that wasn't enough.
+With low-end and even broken devices like all these, I learned much like programming, electronics, English, physics I and II, math from calculus to topology, abstract algebra, etc. I also held top grades, if that wasn't enough.

 Since I make decisions with rationale, I always wanted to keep working with desktop refurbished computers because of their power and low prices, even when